Local elections 2022: When to expect the results

 Millions of voters will head to the polls across the UK in a matter of hours, with local elections being held across England, Scotland and Wales.

-They will coincide with Northern Ireland’s 2022 Assembly election, with voters deciding on 90 members, representing 18 constituencies, to send to Stormont.
+They will coincide with Northern Ireland’s assembly election, with voters deciding on 90 members, representing 18 constituencies, to send to Stormont.

 Here The Independent looks at the estimated timings for key declarations for the local elections.